· 7 min read

 Incorporating Randomness and Memorability in Password Design

 Historically, the belief prevailed that the more complex a password appears, the more secure it becomes.
 However, what’s difficult for a computer might be inadvertently straightforward for a human, and vice versa.
-For example, replacing the letter “a” with the at symbol ”@”, which hackers can easily subtitute.
+For example, replacing the letter “a” with the at symbol ”@”, which hackers can easily substitute.
 Instead of relying solely on randomized characters, integrating meaningful yet random components can bolster both memorability and security.

 Consider real-world names—geographical place names, surnames, and more.
 A conservative estimate suggests at least 1 million names exist, which translates to 100^3 when expressing randomness (100 x 100 x 100 = 1 million).
 For instance, a single randomly picked name like “Millerdale” (picked randomly from a map) can effectively substitute three random characters like ”£$h”.
 By this logic, 5 random words can be just as effective as a completely random 14 character password.
 Of course, the more unique the word the better, for example, if you’re travelled to an exotic location, or know some words in a foreign language.